Unsupervised Deep Video Denoising: Conclusion

 \section{Conclusion}

 In this work we propose a method for unsupervised deep video denoising that achieves comparable performance to state-of-the-art supervised approaches.
-Combined with data-augmentation techniques, the method achieves effective denoising even when trained exclusively on short individual noisy sequences, which enables its application to real-world microscopy data.
-An important topic for future research is performing quantitative validation on such data (either through careful simulation, or acquisition at multiple SNRs).
+Combined with data-augmentation techniques and early stopping, the method achieves effective denoising even when trained exclusively on short individual noisy sequences, which enables its application to real-world noisy data.
 In addition, we perform a gradient-based analysis of denoising CNNs, which reveals that they learn to perform implicit adaptive motion compensation.
 This suggests several interesting research directions.
-For example, denoising may be a useful pretraining task for optical-flow estimation or other computer-vision tasks requiring motion estimation.
+For example, denoising may be a useful pretraining task for optical-flow estimation or other computer-vision tasks requiring motion estimation. \\~\\ \textbf{Acknowledgements.} This work was supported by HHMI, NSF NRT HDR Award 1922658, CBET 1604971, OAC-1940263 and OAC-1940097.
+We thank the HPC staff at NYU, ASU and RBCDSAI, IIT Madras for their support.